 Over 92% of our customers choose an excellent cut grade round diamond.

 While they’re forming in the earth, diamonds develop natural birthmarks – slight irregularities and features that are visible to a skilled grader under 10x magnification.
-These are often referred to as ‘clarity characteristics’ and may or may not be visible to the naked eye depending on size, quantity, placement or colour.
+These are often referred to as ‘clarity characteristics’ and may or may not be visible to the naked eye depending on size, quantity, placement or color.

 To ensure the brilliance and fire that makes diamonds so enchanting, we offer ‘SI1″ clarity grades and above.
 In fact, each diamond is inspected to ensure that any clarity characteristics shouldn’t be visible to the naked eye.